-Requires: 22cm round cake pan, electric mixer (or hand beater)
+Requires: 9-inch round cake pan, electric mixer (or hand beater)

-Preheat oven to 180°C conventional oven (400° Fahrenheit/Gas 6).
-Grease a 22cm round cake pan by lightly buttering the base and sides with margarine or butter.
+Preheat oven to 180°C conventional oven (356° Fahrenheit/Gas 4).
+Grease a 9-inch round cake pan by lightly buttering the base and sides with margarine or butter.
 Line the base with baking paper, then lightly butter over the baking paper.
 Add a heaped tablespoon of 00 flour, then turn and shake the tin to coat the butter in flour on the base and sides of the cake pan.

 To make the caramel, place the water in a saucepan.
 Pour in the sugar, making sure all the grains get wet.
 Heat over a low heat until the sugar dissolves.
 Increase heat to high and boil, without stirring, for 15-20 minutes or until parts are light golden.
 Gently stir and continue to cook until golden throughout (approximately 3 minutes).
 Remove from the heat.